idanc7596/Level_Editor/README.md

-# Level_Editor
+# Level Editor
-Level Editor for the game Save the King
+Level Editor for the game Save the King.
+Build your own cusomized level for Save the King game.